-- You qualify as a member of the certificated employee unit (LRCFT), have taught 2 of the last 5 semesters (summer sessions not included) and have a Tentative Class Schedule (TCS) for the current semester.
+- You qualify as a member of the certificated employee unit (LRCFT), have taught 2 of the last 5 semesters (summer sessions not included) with a minimum of .300 FTE, and have a Tentative Class Schedule (TCS) for the current semester.

 - You do not have other group medical or dental coverage.

 - You complete all of the enrollment forms and original forms are received in Employee Benefits by the established deadlines.

 - You will be working* on September 1 or March 1 of each academic year based upon an approved and processed TCS providing for a total of at least 30% of full time (.30 FTE) or 4.5 formula hours.

 - Workload assignments of other types (for example, Employment Service Agreements, Personal Service Agreements, and so on) do not count toward the FTE requirement for medical and dental benefits.